Search for celebrities on Ancestry.com!Margaret Rusteen

 Ms. Rusteen was born in Illinois and attended Northwestern University, where she was a member of Kappa Alpha Theta sorority.
 At Northwestern she met Milton (Rusty) Rusteen, whom she married.
 He died in 1987.

-During her married life, she lived in Western Springs, Illinois, Manhasset, New York, and Bloomfield Hills, MIchigan, before moving to California in 1964.
+During her marriage life, she lived in Western Springs, Illinois, Manhasset, New York, and Bloomfield Hills, Michigan, before moving to California in 1964.

 In 1967 Ms. Rusteen became a real estate agent with August Associates in Menlo Park.
 Through the years she was also affiliated with Fox & Carskadon and Coldwell Banker before completing her career at Cashin & Company.
 She became a member of the Million Dollar Club in 1971 and an honorary member for life of the California Board of Realtors in 1997.